GingerNinja23/ipop-documentation/Running-SocialVPN-on-Linux.md

     [[ifconfig.png]]

-**Run socialvpn on another machine using the same credentials and they will connect with each other.**
+**Run SocialVPN on another machine using the same credentials and they will connect with each other.**

 ## Stopping SocialVPN

-1. Kill socialvpn
+1. Kill SocialVPN

     ```bash
     pkill ipop-tincan-x86_64